Pulkit-Jain1/DTU_Students_JEE-ADV-RANKS/README.md

 * JS code is minified for performance optimization.
 * In my Python code, I have imported several libraries that are now redundant because I was experimenting with them.
 Additionally, the code that relied on these libraries is now commented out, allowing users to see alternate approaches.
 * All the files (PDFs) that I used for code extraction are provided in the same folder as the Python code.
+* The PDF named 2022_3 is a compressed copy of the original file, which was exceeding the GitHub file upload size limit.
+This may cause exceptions, so it is recommended to download the original copy of this PDF.